niklasvm/neuraltag/README.md

 # strava

-Exploring the strava api from python.
+Exploring the strava api from python

 ## Updating activity names